mawentao119/robotframework-metrics/README.md

     ```
     robotmetrics --inputpath ./Result/ --output output1.xml --log log1.html
     ```
     robotframework-metrics can parse multiple xmls at a time.
-Following is the command
+Following is the command, or you can use "*.xml".
     ```
     robotmetrics --inputpath ./Result/ --output "output1.xml,output2.xml" --log log1.html
     ```